-This honey baked drumsticks recipe has a sweet and sticky marinade that's sure to be a total crowd pleaser!
+This honey baked drumsticks recipe makes irresistibly sticky and sweet chicken that's sure to be a total crowd pleaser!
+The marinade is so simple to prep in just 10 minutes.

-This is one of those recipes that you can prep before bed so you can get lunch or dinner on the table fast the next day.
+This honey glazed chicken legs recipe is one that you can quickly prep before bed so you can get lunch or dinner on the table fast the next day.
 The glaze is sweet, smoky, and savory with an optional kick from cayenne pepper.
-I love the little charred bits you get from the honey.
+I just love the little charred bits you get from the honey on the delicious skin!

 - I use these cooking tongs to quickly flip the chicken halfway through baking.

-- Try swapping chicken thighs for the drumsticks if you prefer.
-Or use full chicken legs (chicken quarters).
-If using more than 4, I'd double the marinade.
+- Try swapping chicken thighs for the drumsticks if you prefer, or use full chicken legs (chicken quarters).
+If using more than four, I'd double the marinade.

 - Chicken is safe to eat at 165F.
-Unless your chicken drumsticks are particularly large, the chicken will be well beyond the safe internal temperature if you follow suggested recipe timing.
-I like to cook drumsticks for a bit longer, as I find them a bit tough at the minimum safe temperature (unlike chicken breasts).
+Unless your chicken drumsticks are particularly large, the chicken reach the safe internal temperature if you follow suggested recipe timing.
+I like to cook drumsticks for a bit longer than the safe temperature (unlike chicken breasts) to get them perfectly tender.
 Use an instant read thermometer so you're never guessing when it comes to chicken.

-Questions about this baked drumstick recipe?
-Ask me in the comments below.
+Questions about this baked drumsticks recipe?
+Ask me in the comments below, or leave me a review if you made them!
+I'd love to hear from you. 🙂

 Honey Baked Drumsticks